Managing agents

 Updating older operations center installations to enable build agents in Windows containers

-operations center installations created prior to November 2019 should be updated to clear the default-java value from the "Defaults Provider Template Name" field. operations center installations after November 2019 do not have this limitation.
+Operations center installations created before November 2019 should be updated to clear the default-java value from the "Defaults Provider Template Name" field.
+Operations center installations after November 2019 do not have this limitation.

 To clear the default-java value from older installations:

-2. From the dashboard, click on All Kubernetes Shared Cloud.
+2. From the dashboard, select All Kubernetes Shared Cloud.